top of page

 Inspiring Youth

-Since the academies are located in different branches of the military this experience is highly varied.
-Students may discuss how chemical fires are extinguished, learn how injured are transported, see an A-10 up close or the interior of a submarine.
+varied.
+Students may discuss how chemical fires are extinguished, learn how injured are transported, or explore the cockpit of an F-18 or the interior of a submarine.

 CFI2 Robot Rescue- Final Challenge.JPG

-2.0 AFTER-SCHOOL PROGRAM
+Advanced (2.0) AFTER-SCHOOL PROGRAM

 A Deeper Dive